AntonBrekke/AST5220/README.md

 # Cosmology II, AST5220
 ## This repo contains the project for the AST5220 course.

-Compile files by running "make cmb" in the same folder as the Makefile.
+Compile files by typing "make cmb" in the terminal while being in the same folder as the Makefile.
-Run file in main folder by "./cmb".
+Run file in main folder by typing "./cmb" in terminal.
 To run the project, you would have to install Gnu Scientific Library (GSL).

 ### Milestone 1
 Calcualte the Background Cosmology.